 - Monitor and track procurement activities for in-kind grants and delivery status of goods/services.

 - Monitor submission of and review grant deliverables.
 Coordinate with other members of the team for approval.

-- Ensure complete backup documentation for cash payments to grantees is submitted to project’s Finance Team.
+- Ensure complete backup documentation for cash payments to grantees is submitted to the project’s Finance Team.

 - Work with grantees and other Tayar staff to ensure that activities are implemented in accordance with activity design.

-- With grantee and Tayar team, solve issues that arise during grant implementation.
+- With the grantee and Tayar team, solve issues that arise during grant implementation.

 - Ensure that all grant activities are properly documented from the start of implementation to grant close-down using DAI operations and grant management systems (TAMIS) etc.